Telling People You're Socially Lonely

 Do you want to tell a close family member?
 A casual acquaintance?
 A co-worker?
 Someone you just met at a party?
 Your hairdresser?
 A member of a weekly drop-in support group?
 A therapist?

 It's obviously not a fun feeling to have, but there isn't anything intrinsically wrong or shameful about being lonely.
-Lots of people can find themselves going through a period where there's not enough going on in their social life.
+Lots of people can find themselves in a period where there's not enough going on in their social life.
 At the same time, loneliness is a personal problem, and not everyone gets it when you tell them about a struggle you're going through.
 That goes for loneliness, or opening up to someone that you're dealing with PTSD, a rocky marriage, an addiction, you name it.

 Again, I'm speaking from a practical perspective.
 It's okay to be lonely.
 If someone wrongly judges you for it, you may be able to handle their opinion just fine.
 But at the same time, being pointlessly misunderstood isn't going to help you get what you want, so why not avoid that if it's not too much trouble?